50 THINGS TO DECLUTTER AT HOME RIGHT NOW

 STARTING TO DECLUTTER

-If you find it difficult to declutter or are just getting started and need a little kick-start to boost you, why not try this list of 50 things to declutter at home right now.
+If you find it difficult to declutter or are just getting started and need a little kick-start to boost you, why not try this list of 50 easy things to declutter right now to kick-start your decluttering.

 My aim is to help you get used to the feeling of clearing your unwanted items, making some simple decisions about what to keep and what to get rid of, and importantly, giving you some quick wins so you can see and feel the benefits of less clutter.